We involve young people in their work so we’re sure what we’re doing is relevant and engaging to you.

 Each year ENYA focuses on a different topic of real relevance to children and young people.
-In 2021, it’s COVID-19: learning for the future, so Scotland’s ENYA group will work together to explore and talk about how COVID-19 will impact on the lives of children and their rights.
+In 2021, it’s COVID-19: learning for the future, so Scotland’s ENYA group worked together to explore and talk about how COVID-19 impacts on the lives of children and their rights.

 Mental Health group

 Our Mental Health group will be focusing on issues around children and young people’s mental health in Scotland.